 Unfortunately, based on both reports, the average superannuation balance of men and women approaching retirement age is considerably lower than this.
 The mean balances of Australians by age are as follows:

 At this rate, many Australians near their retirement may need to rely on the pension in their golden years and could struggle to enjoy their desired lifestyle.
-Currently, the maximum rate a single person of the age pension can receive is $894.40 per fortnight – or $23,254.40 annually, says the Department of Human Services.
+Currently, the maximum basic rate a single person of the age pension can receive $868.30 per fortnight – or 22,575.80 annually, says Services Australia.

-This is why it’s so important to look at your super seriously and find out if you should be doing more to save.
+This is why it’s so important to look at your superannuation seriously and find out if you should be doing more to save.

 If your debts heavily outweigh what you have saved, even a well-above-average super may not be enough.